reTHINK-project/specs/tests/policy/comparison.md

 **Scalability.** Both policy languages support rule index using a *target* field to verify the applicability of a given rule.
-However, the runtime policy language does not include this concept for policy index, which may cause it less scalable and not efficient.
+However, the PoliTHINK policy language does not include this concept for policy index, which may cause it less scalable and not efficient.